equinor/fmu-tools/docs/qcforward/gridquality.rst

 The following qridquality measures are currently supported:

 minangle_topbase
-  Minimum angle per cell for top and base, in degrees maxangle_topbase
+  Minimum angle per cell for top and base, in degrees. maxangle_topbase
-  Maximum angle per cell for top and base, in degress minangle_topbase_proj
+  Maximum angle per cell for top and base, in degrees. minangle_topbase_proj
-  Minimum angle per cell for top and base, in degrees, projected in XY view maxangle_topbase
+  Minimum angle per cell for top and base, in degrees, projected in XY view. maxangle_topbase
-  Maximum angle per cell for top and base, in degrees, projected in XY view
+  Maximum angle per cell for top and base, in degrees, projected in XY view. minangle_sides

-etc...
+  Minimum angle for all side surfaces. maxangle_sides
+  Maximum angle for all side surfaces. collapsed
+  One or more corners are collapsed in Z. faulted
+  Grid cell is faulted (which is very OK in most cases). negative_thickness
+  Assign value 1 if cell has negative thickness in one or more corners, 0 else. concave_proj
+  Assign value 1 if a cell is concave in projected XY (bird) view, 0 else.

 Common fields (same input inside or outside RMS)